apache/nuttx/boards/arm/s32k1xx/s32k118evb/README.txt

 README
 ======

-This directory hold the port to the NXP S32K118EVB-Q064 Development board.
+This directory holds the port to the NXP S32K118EVB-Q064 development board.

 Contents
 ========